vertica/spark-connector/README.md

 // Read it back from Vertica
 val dfRead: DataFrame = spark.read.format("com.vertica.spark.datasource.VerticaSource").options(opts).load()
 ```

+### Note on permissions

+The connector, using an intermediary file location between Spark and Vertica, may require both sides to have write access to the intermediary location used.

+The default permission (configurable via the 'file_permissions' option) is '700', or access only for the given user.
+This is the default for security reasons, but will cause issues if your user running spark and database user are different.

+There are a few ways to solve this:
+- Change the file_permissions option to a suitable value.
+Warning: setting this to '777' means any user with filesystem access could read the data being transfered.
+Setting this to '770' could work if users on each side of the operation share a group.
+- Change the operation to use the same user for spark and the database
+- Use export HADOOP_USER_NAME=<vertica-db-name> to have spark's hadoop communication use the same user as the DB

+### Connector Options

 Below is a detailed list of connector options: